jesperba01/mirusnordic_pp4/README.md

 ### Returning Site Users

-- As a returning site user, I would like to Edit my email, if i change my email.
+- As a returning site user, I would like to Edit my email, if i want to change my email.
 - As a returning site user, I would like to edit my password.
 - As a returning site user, I would like to Cancel booking if i need to.
 - As a returning site user, I would like to Log in, so that I can see my bookings.